Welcome to this Easy1Up review.

 Since Easy1Up gives away 100% commissions, the 10% admin fee (except for 20% on the first level) can be ridiculous with the higher levels, and that’s probably how Peter gets his share.

-With the $2,000 Vertex Live level, you'll pay $2,000 and then $500 as admin fee.
-For a maintainance/administration fee, that's ludicrous if you think about it.
+With the $2,000 Vertex Live level, you’ll pay $2,000 and then $500 as an admin fee.
+For a maintenance/administration fee, that’s ludicrous if you think about it.

 #3 It’s a Pyramid Scheme

-It's obviously a pyramid scheme.
-That's because the system sells you the membership with a promise that you'll be receiving payments because of it.
-Unlike legitimate multi level marketing programs, there are no tangible products in store for us except for the basic training.
+It’s a pyramid scheme.
+That’s because the system sells you the membership with a promise that you’ll be receiving payments because of it.
+Unlike legitimate multi-level marketing programs, we have no tangible products except basic training.

-There's a reason Easy 1Up is offering some training content with the associated levels.
-That's to make sure the program survives for a while.
-If it was all about recruiting, and didn't offer any products with it, it would have been offline/dead by now.
+There’s a reason Easy 1Up is offering some training content with the associated levels.
+That’s to make sure the program survives for a while.
+If it were all about recruiting and didn’t offer any products with it, it would have been offline/dead by now.

 In case you’re wondering, here’s a quick video that shows how you can identify pyramid schemes:

-If you do some research for the platform, you'll notice the negative reviews far outweigh the positive ones.
-Upon doing a quick Google search, it was found most of the reviews for the platform are negative.
+If you research the platform, you’ll notice the negative reviews far outweigh the positive ones.
+Upon doing a quick Google search, it was found that most of the platform’s reviews are negative.
 The only other site found on this page was the main Easy1Up website.

-If 10 out of 10 people have had a bad experience with a platform, what do you expect?
-It's surely something you don't want to test (by making a payment) since there are no refunds.
-Moreoever, if you're from the future (which you probably are), this opportunity may not be available anymore.
+What do you expect if 10 out of 10 people have had a bad experience with a platform?
+It’s surely something you don’t want to test (by making a payment) since there are no refunds.
+Moreover, if you’re from the future (which you probably are), this opportunity may not be available anymore.

 Final Words – Is Easy1Up a Scam?

 Yes, Easy1Up is surely a scam.
-From the focus on recruiting others to selling a membership that's mostly about just positioning yourself, there's not much good to talk about this platform.
-Moreover, just buying a level doesn't mean you'll make any money promoting it.
+From the focus on recruiting others to sell a membership mostly about just positioning yourself, there’s not much good to talk about this platform.
+Moreover, buying a level doesn’t mean you’ll profit from promoting it.

-It's a shady MLM program, and for the many reasons mentioned in this review, it's better to be safe than sorry.
-Because of the tactics it uses, it may go down before you see it coming.
-Unfortunately, there aren't many reasons for us to recommend this system to anyone.
-Better look elsewhere.
+It’s a shady MLM program, and for the many reasons mentioned in this review, it’s better to be safe than sorry.
+Because of its tactics, it may go down before you see it coming.
+Unfortunately, there aren’t many reasons to recommend this system to anyone.
+You better look elsewhere.